 Q: How long does HCD’s determination last?
 Could a jurisdiction request an update of their determination if new information becomes available?

 A: HCD will recalculate the pro-rated regional housing need target, and permitting progress toward that need, each year after APRs are due until all jurisdictions have reached the end of the first half of their fifth cycle planning period.
 At that point, the determination will hold until the next reporting period begins.
-HCD is currently continuing to accept corrections and late submissions of Annual Progress Reports (APRs).
+HCD is currently continuing to accept corrections and late submissions of APRs.

 Q: Charter cities will be subject to the annual report requirement beginning January 1, 2018.
-Will charter cities be subject to SB 35 if they did not submit Annual Progress Reports (APRs) for the prior reporting period?
+Will charter cities be subject to SB 35 if they did not submit APRs for the prior reporting period?

-A: As of January 1, 2018, all jurisdictions, including charter cities, will be subject to SB 35 if they do not submit their latest APR.
-Currently the latest required APR is the 2016 APR, which was due April 2017.
-The 2017 APR will be due April 2018.
+A: As of January 1, 2018, all jurisdictions, including charter cities, were subject to SB 35 if they did not submit the last due APR.
+Currently the latest required APR is the 2017 APR, which was due April 2018.
 Charter cities may also wish to submit prior fifth cycle APRs to enable the housing permits from those years to count toward their regional housing need targets.

 Q: What minimum percentage of below-market rate housing must a development provide?

-A: The minimum affordability level required for a project to receive streamlining within a jurisdiction changes based on which income categories of the regional housing need have not been met (pursuant to Section 65913.4(a)(4)(B)).
+A: The minimum affordability level required for a project to receive SB 35 streamlining within a jurisdiction depends on which income categories of the regional housing need have not been met (pursuant to Gov. Code section 65913.4(a)(4)(B)).
 Projects of 10 units or less are not required to have a minimum percent of below-market rate housing to qualify for streamlining in jurisdictions subject to the 10 percent affordability requirement.
 However, they are subject to the affordability requirements in jurisdictions subject to the 50 percent affordability requirement.